doctrine/doctrine-website/source/blog/2019-05-21-monetizing-open-source.md

 ## Consulting

 Under the Doctrine Company, we are providing [Consulting and Training](/consulting.html) services to companies that use PHP.
-The services we offer are not limited to Doctrine either.
+The services we offer are not limited to Doctrine itself.
 Our team specializes in writing high quality PHP.
 Whether you are starting a new project or modernizing a legacy application, we can help your team level up their skills with tools like the following: